polystat/polystat-cli/README.md

     * A **directory** with the `.sarif.json` files, where each SARIF file corresponds to the file in the input directory.
     * An **single file** where the outputs of the analyzers for all the analyzed files are aggregated in a single SARIF JSON object.

 ...and many minor quality-of-life improvements.

+⚠ WARNING ⚠: The tool is still in the early stages of development, so feature suggestions and bug reports are more than welcome!

 # Installation
 The CLI is distributed as a fat jar (can be downloaded from [Github Releases](https://github.com/polystat/polystat-cli/releases)), so you can run without any prerequisites other than the [JRE](https://ru.wikipedia.org/wiki/Java_Runtime_Environment).
 If you have it installed, you can run `polystat-cli` by just executing: